bernie724/archi/README.md

 # archi
 ### Purpose
-A personal set of scripts to automate (no interaction) the installation of Arch Linux as a complete Desktop System.
+A personal set of scripts to fully automate (no interaction) the installation of Arch Linux as a complete Desktop System.

 I am moving systems away from distro package managers (as much as I can) to be more nimble as an operator, in so creating clean modular deployments, and maintaining such systems with an intelligent administrative experience.
 I rely heavily on flatpak for this deployment.